mcabbott/Tullio.jl/README.md

 of their ranges, it will not add `@inbounds` in such cases.
 It will also not be able to take a symbolic derivative here, but dual numbers will work fine.

+The option `@tullio verbose=true` will cause it to print index ranges, symbolic derivatives, and notices when it is unable to use the packages mentioned above.

 <details><summary><b>Notation</b></summary>